Estimated reading time: 12 minutes

 We pay our taxes in 4 installments throughout the year, although you can have the bank pay the installment by taking extra money off you when you pay your mortgage payment.

-Some banks do this for no charge, and others may charge you a hidden fee for this convenience, so it’s worth it to ask your mortgage company or bank.
+Some banks do this for free, and others may charge you a hidden fee for this convenience, so it’s worth asking your mortgage company or bank.

 Update 2019

-We changed how we pay for our property taxes and now authorized a direct debit from our account monthly.
+We changed how we pay for our property taxes and now authorize a monthly direct debit from our account.

 This is because it eliminates one task from our monthly financial chores.